ALFA-X

-The Class E956 (E956形), branded "ALFA-X", is a ten-car experimental Shinkansen train operated by East Japan Railway Company (JR East) in Japan to test technology to be incorporated into future trains operating at speeds of up to 360 km/h.
+The Class E956 (E956形), branded "ALFA-X", is a ten-car experimental Japanese Shinkansen high-speed train operated by the East Japan Railway Company (JR East) in Japan capable of operating at up to 400 km/h to test technologies for future trains capable of operating at speeds of up to 360 km/h.
 The name is an acronym for "Advanced Labs for Frontline Activity in rail eXperimentation".

-The first train was unveiled on 9 May 2019.

-Its test run is mainly performed in sections between Sendai and Shin-Aomori of the Tōhoku Shinkansen line, and, in some cases, on the Hokkaido Shinkansen line.
+The train was unveiled on 9 May 2019.
+Test runs are conducted primarily on sections of the Tōhoku Shinkansen between Sendai and Shin-Aomori, and occasionally on the Hokkaido Shinkansen.

 Design

-The experimental trainset is being tested at speeds of up to around 400 km/h to evaluate new technologies to be incorporated into new trains to operate in revenue service at speeds of up to 360 km/h.
-These technologies include dampers to reduce vibration and the likelihood of derailment in major earthquakes.
-It also tests body designs that reduce snow adherence.
+The ALFA-X experimental trainset is being tested at speeds of up to 400 km/h to evaluate technologies intended for future trains operating in revenue service at speeds of up to 360 km/h.
+These include vibration-damping systems designed to reduce oscillation and the risk of derailment during major earthquakes, as well as body designs intended to reduce snow adhesion.
+Some design features have not been publicly disclosed in order to protect ongoing technical research.